 DC's Senior Vice President of Sales Bob Wayne was joined by DC's Vice President of Marketing John Cunningham to talk with Newsarama about the sales figures released by Diamond Comic Distributors on Friday.

-- That disclosure also indicates Before Watchmen will drive much of DC's highest sales this summer, since the event title will come out weekly for several months.
+- That disclosure also indicates Before Watchmen will drive much of DC's highest sales this summer, since the event title will come out weekly for several months.- Although it's been reported that DC's Free Comic Book Day issue merely teases an event for next year called "Trinity War," Cunningham and Wayne both emphasized there are other, more immediate storylines teased within the book.
+"Read carefully," they said.

-- The Justice League franchise may be expanding over the the coming months, since neither executive denied the implication in Justice League #8 and in the FCBD issue that the Justice League franchise is being set up for an additional Justice League title.
+- The Justice League franchise may be expanding over the the coming months, since neither executive denied the implication in Justice League #8 and in the FCBD issue that the Justice League franchise is being set up for an additional Justice League title.- DC expects to gain at least one spot in the Top 10 in May with the return of Grant Morrison's Batman Inc. and the launch of their other Second Wave titles, like this week's Earth Two and World's Finest.
+DC had already confirmed to Newsarama that Batman Inc. sales numbers would be comparable Batman, which was the company's best-seller in April.

 - DC confirmed it will also get a sales up-tick in May thanks to the "Night of the Owls" Batman event.
 Not surprisingly, the 12 tie-in books have increased in sales in May, they said.